Post

 } [@@deriving show]

-The [%show: person list] syntax is really handy – it lets you derive a printer for any type expression inline, without needing a separate type declaration.
+The [%show: superhero list] syntax is really handy – it lets you derive a printer for any type expression inline, without needing a separate type declaration.

 To use ppx_deriving in your project, add it to your dune file: